Policy

 Initiatives and programs

-We fund programs and initiatives to:
+We fund other programs and initiatives to support Australia’s national blood arrangements:

 - the Haemophilia Foundation Australia – works to improve care and support for people with haemophilia, von Willebrand Disorder, and other bleeding disorders